StanfordVL/iGibsonChallenge2021/README.md

 evalai push my_submission:latest --phase <phase-name>
 ```

-Valid challenge phases are `sim2real-{minival-535, challenge-sim-535,  challenge-real-535}`.
+The valid challenge phases are: `sim2real-{minival-535, challenge-sim-535,  challenge-real-535}`.

 Our Sim2Real Challenge consists of three phases:

 - Phase 0: Sanity Check (`minival`):
 The purpose of this phase is mainly for sanity checking and make sure the policy
 can be successfully submitted and evaluated.
-Participant can submit any policy, even trivial policy to our evaluation server.
+Participant can submit any policy, even a trivial policy, to our evaluation server to verify their entire pipeline is correct.
 Each team is allowed maximum of 30 submission per day for this phase.
 We will block and disqualify teams that spam our servers.